REU: Research Experience for Undergraduates in Collaborative Data Visualization Applications

 June 5, 2017 – July 28, 2017

-The program identifies research collaborators with visualization needs and assigns each student to a REU team.
+The program identified research collaborators with visualization needs and assigns each student to a REU team.
 Each REU Team consists of a research/science collaborator, a visualization mentor and a visualization REU student.
 This arrangement fosters collaboration among team members, an appreciation of the visualization process and an understanding of the role visualization plays in discovery and analysis.
 Research areas of this site include: computer science, genetics and biochemistry, geophysics, sociology, molecular modeling and simulation, inorganic chemistry, social media, parks recreation tourism management, biological sciences and digital humanities.
-Students will participate in activities as a member of their REU Team, their Research Lab, and their REU cohort thereby creating a rich, multidisciplinary research experience that will include enrichment lectures, excursions and social events.
+Students participated in activities as a member of their REU Team, their Research Lab, and their REU cohort thereby creating a rich, multidisciplinary research experience that included enrichment lectures, excursions and social events.

 This program accepted applications until March 1, 2017.
 Funding was available for 10 undergraduates.
 This REU Site was sponsored by NSF ACI Grant No. 1359223 and was directed and coordinated by Dr Wole Oyekoya.

 University of Baltimore

 University of Missouri-Columbia

 Texas A&M University